 Enzo uses the Particle-Mesh N-body method to calculate collisionless particle dynamics.
-This method follows trajectories of a representative sample of individual particles and is much more efficient than a direct solution of the Boltzmann equation in most astrophysical situations.
-The particle trajectories are controlled by a simple set of coupled equations
+This method follows trajectories of a representative sample of individual particles and is much more efficient than a direct solution of the Boltzmann

 3 G. L. Bryan.
 "Fluids in the universe: Adaptive mesh in Cosmology."
 Computing in Science and Engineering, 1:2 p.46, 1999 link